 However, if using ProtonMail is not an option for your contacts, there are two other methods to send end-to-end encrypted email in ProtonMail: Encryption for Outside Users or external PGP encryption.

 External PGP encryption is an advanced ProtonMail feature that allows you to send encrypted emails to non-ProtonMail email addresses using the recipient’s public key.
-This feature is also supported in the Bridge, but it requires some additional configuration in the web app.
+This feature is also supported in Bridge, but it requires some additional configuration in the web app.

 Adding your recipient’s public key